skyellen/robwork-mirror/doc/ressources/installation_ubuntu.hpp.md

 This will make sure that ODE is built with 4 threads with double precision as a shared library.

-Bullet Physics can also be installed through the package manager:
+Bullet Physics can also be installed through the package manager.
+Ubuntu 14.04 comes with Bullet 2.81, Ubuntu 16.04 with 2.83.6, Ubuntu 17.04 with 2.83.7 and Ubuntu 17.10 with 2.86.1.
+The bullet packages can be installed with the following command:

 	sudo apt-get install libbullet-dev libbullet-extras-dev

 It is also possible to compile Bullet Physics from source, if a specific version is needed.
-Clone the source code with git:
+Clone the source code with git (use a dot '.' as the third argument to checkout directly to the current folder):

 	git clone https://github.com/bulletphysics/bullet3

-Make a Build folder and run CMake to configure the build.
+Make a Build folder under the bullet3 folder and run CMake to configure the build.
 From within the Build folder, run in a terminal:

 	cmake -DCMAKE_BUILD_TYPE=Release -DUSE_DOUBLE_PRECISION=ON -DBUILD_BULLET3=OFF -DBUILD_SHARED_LIBS=ON -DCMAKE_INSTALL_PREFIX:PATH=$WORKSPACE/Release -DCMAKE_CXX_FLAGS="-fPIC" -DCMAKE_C_FLAGS="-fPIC" -DBUILD_EXTRAS=OFF -DBUILD_BULLET2_DEMOS=OFF -DBUILD_UNIT_TESTS=OFF -BUILD_CPU_DEMOS=OFF ..
 	make -j4

 Modify the options to suit your needs.
 The shown options will make sure that Bullet is built with double precision, required compile flags and switch off building of things that are normally unnecessary when used in RobWorkSim.

-RobWork Physics Engine (RWPE) requires access to code that is not yet public.
-Request more information about this if you need it.

 ## ¤ RobWorkHardware Dependencies ##  {#sec_ubuntu_dependencies_rwhw}